 Follow in the footsteps of English poet Alfred Lord Tennyson – famous for “Timbuktu”, “Claribel” and “Mariana” amongst other works – at Black Down.
 Close to the historic market town of Haslemere, Black Down was much loved by Tennyson who, wrapped in his cloak, would stride out amongst the heather pondering his works.

 Home to the Temple of the Winds, named after a Bronze Age circular bank, as well as being the highest point in Sussex and the South Downs, it’ll come as no surprise that the National Trust’s Black Down offers some of the best views around.
+After trekking through majestic woodland and rural heathland, you’ll stumble across the perfect spot for a photo – a charming curved seat which has become a famed resting spot and viewpoint for Black Down trekkers.

 If you’re seeking a post-walk treat, head into the historic market town of Haslemere where you’ll be greeted with a variety traditional and independent cafes and restaurants.